KSym04/zen-addons-for-siteorigin-page-builder/readme.md

 ### How to activate your widgets? ###

-Please ensure that 'SiteOrigin Widgets Bundle' plugin was installed, then to enable our ZASO widgets, please activate it on `'Plugins > SiteOrigin Widgets'`
+First, please ensure that 'SiteOrigin Widgets Bundle' plugin was installed, then to enable our ZASO widgets, you can activate it on `'Plugins > SiteOrigin Widgets'`

 ## Changelog ##